Country of origin: England

 The company, now called iRobot, has delivered more than 5,000 government and industrial robots including PackBots, which were used in the rescue effort after the September 11 attacks and for search and bomb-disposal in Iraq and Afghanistan.
 Greiner was also one of three people to design the first version of the popular robotic vacuum cleaner, the Roomba.
 To date, the company has sold more than 20 million home robots worldwide.

 In 2005, Greiner led the company through its initial public offering.
 Three years later she stepped down as chair of the iRobot board to start a new company, CyPhyWorks, which is developing robotic aerial vehicles.
 In 2014, she was named a Presidential Ambassador for Global Entrepreneurship by President Obama.
 In 2017 she left CyPhyWorks to work as an adviser to the U.S. Army.
-In 2019, CyPhyWorks rebranded itself as Aria Insights as it shifts focus to analytics software.
+In 2019, CyPhyWorks rebranded itself as Aria Insights as it shifted focus to analytics software before ultimately shutting down.